ManfredAabye/opensimcurrencyserver-dotnet/README.md

      CurrencyMaximum = 20000;
      ; Turn on money purchase = on turn off = off.
      CurrencyOnOff = on;

+     ; Buy money only for group true/false:
+     CurrencyGroupOnly = true;
+     ; Buy money only for group the group ID CurrencyGroupID = "00000000-0000-0000-0000-000000000000";

+     ; Verify the email address and anyone without it cannot buy money.
+     UserMailLock = true;

 ## TODO:
 Various functions are still missing.